 Most people have heard of traditional IRAs and Roth IRAs.
 Both are vehicles for saving money for your retirement, separated only by their tax treatment.
 There are two other types of individual retirement accounts, though, that aren’t as common: the SIMPLE IRA and the SEP-IRA.
-When comparing SIMPLE IRA vs. SEP-IRA, there are both similarities and key differences to keep in mind.
 Knowing what each of these accounts offers can help you decide which is right for you, or which to offer your employees if you’re a small business owner.
 A financial advisor can help you create a financial plan to reach your retirement goals.

 Anyone – often someone without access to a workplace savings plan like a 401(k) – can set up a traditional IRA.
-A small business owner or a business’ sole proprietor can set up SIMPLE IRA, both for themselves and for their employees.
-Any employee who has earned at least $5,000 in compensation from the company during any two years before the current year and who expects to make at least that much in the current calendar year, is eligible to participate in the plan.
+A small business owner or a business sole proprietor can set up SIMPLE IRA, both for themselves and for their employees.
+Any employee who has earned at least $5,000 in compensation from the company during any two years before the current year and who expects to make at least that much in the current calendar year, are eligible to participate in the plan.

 Eligible employees can choose to make elective deferrals.
 This works just like a 401(k) plan, where employees defer a certain amount of their pre-tax income into the plan.
 The employer can also make contributions to employee accounts, either by matching employee contributions or as a non-elective contribution.
 In a non-elective contribution, the employer makes the decision to put money in the employee’s account regardless of whether the employee participated in the plan that year.